LVMark: Robust Watermark for Latent Video Diffusion Models: Introduction

+To tackle these challenges, we introduce Latent Video Diffusion Watermarking (LVMark), a fine-tuning-based watermarking framework for video diffusion models that is applicable to both U-Net~\cite{ronneberger2015u} and DiT~\cite{peebles2023scalable} architectures.
+Extracting watermarks solely from the RGB domain forces the model to embed them in visible color regions, which degrades video quality and makes the watermark vulnerable to distortions.
+Although the 3D wavelet transform (3D DWT) is widely used to enhance robustness and visual quality, we observe that watermark decoding based solely on 3D wavelet features becomes unstable in diffusion-based models.

+Motivated by these observations, we integrate both RGB and 3D wavelet representations for watermark decoding.
+Specifically, watermark information is embedded in the frequency domain using the 3D DWT, while RGB features provide the primary spatial cues for reliable decoding.
+A cross-attention module~\cite{jaegle2021perceiver, jaegle2021perceiverio} effectively fuses these two representations, enabling robust watermark extraction.
+Additionally, we use the low-frequency subband of the 3D wavelet domain, as video compression methods like H.264 tend to remove high-frequency regions.
+The watermark decoder is jointly optimized with the latent decoder of the diffusion model by iteratively embedding and extracting random messages, enabling reliable bit extraction even under parameter variations.
+During the training process, we address the non-differentiable nature of H.264 compression by employing a small proxy network.
+This network approximates the complex compression operations, acting as a differentiable surrogate that significantly enhances the robustness of the watermark.

-An effective method to embed random watermarks in the diffusion model is weight modulation~\cite{kim2024wouaf}, which directly embeds watermarks into the model's weight parameters.
-Despite the strong watermark embedding capability of this strategy, our experiments reveal that modulating all layers of the latent decoder degrades visual quality.
-To preserve video quality, we selectively modulate the latent decoder's weight parameters with minimal visual impact.
-We evaluate the impact of each layer on video quality by injecting Gaussian noise into individual layers and measuring the LPIPS score~\cite{zhang2018unreasonable}.
-To further enhance both visual quality and message decoding accuracy, we propose a weighted patch loss that focuses on regions where artifacts are more likely to occur, effectively balancing these two aspects.
+To embed random watermarks in the diffusion model, we utilize weight modulation~\cite{kim2024wouaf}, which directly modifies the model's parameters to embed the watermarks into the generated videos.
+Prior fine-tuning methods~\cite{kim2024wouaf,fernandez2023stable} update all parameters of the model during fine-tuning.
+However, modulating all layers of the latent decoder disrupts temporal consistency and degrades video quality.
+Thus, we selectively modulate the latent decoder's layers with minimal perceptual impact to enhance invisibility.
+Selective parameter methods~\cite{foster2024fast, cai2025targeted} rely on analytical metrics like gradients or Fisher Information.
+However, by relying on localized derivatives and diagonal approximations~\cite{kirkpatrick2017overcoming,kunstner2019limitations}, these metrics inherently assume parameter independence and struggle to capture the complex spatio-temporal dependencies of video diffusion models.
+Consequently, we utilize a perceptual metric aligned with human visual quality, namely LPIPS~\cite{zhang2018unreasonable}.
+Specifically, we evaluate the visual impact of each layer by injecting Gaussian noise into individual layers and measuring this metric.
+Furthermore, we propose a weighted patch loss that emphasizes regions prone to visual artifacts.
+The loss assigns larger weights to patches that are more susceptible to perceptual degradation, encouraging the model to suppress localized spatio-temporal artifacts introduced by watermark embedding.
+This design enables the model to maintain high-quality video generation while preserving reliable watermark decoding.